 Always treat according to manufacturer’s instructions, as the preparations can vary from manufacturer to manufacturer.
 It is particularly important to continue treatment for the length of time recommended, as ending treatment too soon can result in a re-occurrence of the infection.

 The use of aquarium salt will benefit livebearing fish but should be avoided in fish such as scaleless catfish, as they are quite sensitive to salt.

 - Feed fresh food in small amounts

 When feeding, keep the volume low.
-Overfeeding is the most common mistake made by all fish owners, and contributes to poor water quality.
+Overfeeding is the most common mistake made by all fish owners, and contributes to the poor water quality that fosters bacteria.
 Be sure to use fresh foods.
 If the can has been open for half a year, it has lost most of its nutritional value.
-Purchase food in small enough containers that it can be used in one to two months.
+Purchase food in small enough containers that it can be used up in one to two months.

-Take care when choosing tank mates for fish that have long flowing fins, as fin nipping leaves fish more susceptible to Fin Rot.
-It is also important to keep water temperatures warm enough for fish with long fins, as low water temperatures will promote Fin Rot in long finned species of fish.
+Take care when choosing tank mates for fish that have long flowing fins, as fin-nipping leaves fish more susceptible to fin rot.
+It is also important to keep water temperatures warm enough for fish with long fins, as low water temperatures will promote fin rot in these species.